rjagerman/Murmur3.jl/README.md

 Julia implementation of Murmur3 hashing.
 Pull requests are very welcome!

 ##Usage
-Usage is very simple, first import Murmur3
+Make sure Murmur3 is imported:

     using Murmur3

-Next, you can use the three hashing functions on Strings or Uint8 Arrays:
+Next, use the three hashing functions on Strings or Uint8 Arrays:

     Murmur3.x86.hash32("Hello world!")
     Murmur3.x86.hash128("This is Murmur3 hashing!")